Create an Azure Automation account

 Select IT & Management Tools, and then select Automation.

 Enter the account information.
 For Create Azure Run As account, choose Yes so that the artifacts to simplify authentication to Azure are enabled automatically.
 It is important to note, that when creating an Automation Account, the name cannot be changed after it is chosen.
+Automation Account names are unique per region and resource group.
+Names for Automation Accounts that were deleted may not be immediately available.
 One Automation Account can manage resources across all regions and subscriptions for a given tenant.
 When complete, click Create, to start the Automation account deployment.

 Run a runbook